MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-A-Acquisition/part-3-Transactions-Other-Than-Contracts-Grants-Cooperative-Agreements-Prototype-Projects/section-3.8.md

 (a) *Applicability.* This section provides policy concerning DoD access to awardee and subawardee records on OT agreements for prototype projects.
 This access is separate and distinct from Comptroller General access.

-(1) *Fixed-price type OT agreements.* (i) *General* - DoD access to records is not generally required for fixed-price type OT agreements.
+(1) *Fixed-price type OT agreements.* (i) *General*—DoD access to records is not generally required for fixed-price type OT agreements.
 In order for an agreement to be considered a fixed-price type OT agreement, it must adequately specify the effort to be accomplished for a fixed amount and provide for defined payable milestones, with no provision for financial or cost reporting that would be a basis for making adjustment in either the work scope or price of the effort.

 (ii) *Termination considerations.* The need to provide for DoD access to records in the case of termination of a fixed-price type OT can be avoided by limiting potential termination settlements to an amount specified in the original agreement or to payment for the last completed milestone.
 However, if a fixed-price agreement provides that potential termination settlement amounts may be based on amounts generated from cost or financial records and the agreement exceeds the specified threshold, the OT should provide that DoD will have access to records in the event of termination.

-(2) *Cost-type OT agreements.* (i) *Single Audit Act* - In accordance with the requirements of Public Law 98-502, as amended by Public Law 104-156, 110 STAT.
+(2) *Cost-type OT agreements.* (i) *Single Audit Act*—In accordance with the requirements of Public Law 98-502, as amended by Public Law 104-156, 110 STAT.
 1396-1404, when a business unit that will perform the OT agreement, or a subawardee, meets the criteria for an audit pursuant to the Single Audit Act, the DoD must have sufficient access to the entity's records to assure compliance with the provisions of the Act.

 (ii) *Traditional Defense contractors.* The DoD shall have access to records on cost-type OT agreements with traditional Defense contractors that provide for total Government payments in excess of $5,000,000.
 The content of the access to records clause shall be in accordance with paragraph (c) of this section.
 The value establishing the threshold is the total value of the agreement including all options.